 Myth: Diabetes is a death sentence.
 Fact: Not true.
 More and more, the progress of this disease is in your hands.
 Dr. Scott Stratton-Smith, a family physician who treats many diabetics, often hears things like “I have sugar, my grandma had sugar, and she lost her legs and died.”
 He responds “It takes a long time to progress until you lose limbs.
 We can provide medications, but the initial treatment is diet and exercise.
 If you choose to follow the recommendations you’ll do well.
 It’s difficult to change your lifestyle, but it’s definitely possible.”

 If you are obese or overweight you will get diabetes.
 Weight is a risk factor for diabetes, but there are other factors, such as family history, that also play an important part.
 Most overweight people never develop type 2 diabetes, and there are many normal-weight type 2 diabetics.

 If you have diabetes, you can’t do too much exercise or you might get a low blood sugar attack.
-If you are on insulin you have to balance exercise, insulin, and diet.
+If you are on insulin or a medication that increases insulin production in the body, you have to balance exercise, insulin, and diet.
 However, many type 2 diabetics are not on insulin, and the most commonly used oral medications for diabetes, such as metformin and sitagliptin, don’t cause low blood sugar at all, no matter how much exercise you do.
 In fact, exercise is crucial to controlling diabetes, along with weight loss.

 Insulin will harm you.
 Dr. Stratton-Smith often hears “I don’t want to be on insulin because as soon as Grandma went on insulin she died.”
 Insulin is a lifesaver, but it’s also difficult to manage for many people.
 It’s crucial to test your blood sugar many times a day when you’re on insulin to avoid low blood sugar reactions that will harm you.